Palladiotypes (Palladium Print)

 Pennant Cards (Felt Appliqué)

 A pennant card is a type of pre-printed stock card to which a cut felt pennant baring the name of a location would be attached.
-They were usually carried by small retailers who would print specific place names onto them as requested by their customers.
-The felt could easily be printed on by using a small jobbing platen or hand press allowing small quantities of cards to be ordered where the audience for them was limited.
-Valentine & Son made a variation on the pennant substituting felt with metal foil.
+Stock cards were usually acquired by small retailers who did not have enough customers to place regular sized orders with printers.
+Since felt could be printed on by using a small jobbing platen or hand press, generic cards could easily be personalized.
+By tipping in felt pennants with specific place names onto them, they could better satisfy the needs of a local audience that might not otherwise have view-cards to buy.
+Valentine & Sons made a variation on the pennant substituting felt with metal foil.

 A Penny Dreadful is a type of comic valentine card first designed by Charles Howard in 1870.
-The message was usually insulting in nature out of the tradition of the Vinegar Valentine.
+Its message was usually insulting in nature out of the tradition of the Vinegar Valentine.

 The term penny postcard is informally applied to those postcards of age that only cost a penny to post.
 While many believe this term refers to the purchase price of a card it is a bit of a misnomer as postcard prices were never consistent.
 For most of the early years of postcards, they sold for one or two cents.
 There were however many cheaply produced cards that went for two for a penny.
 Likewise there were also cards of higher quality selling for three to five cents.
 Real photo postcards also sold for about a nickel or more.
 When buying postcards in quantity some sort of discount was usually available.